Horsey Gap Seals

 Can You Go On The Beach At Horsey Gap?

 Yes, you can generally go on the beach at Horsey Gap.
 It's a popular spot for enjoying the sand and sea.
-However, there are a couple things to keep in mind.
+However, there are a couple of things to keep in mind.
 During the winter pupping season (November to February), access to the beach itself is closed to protect the seals.
 You can still see the seals from designated viewing areas on the dunes.

 Do Dogs Have To Be Kept On A Lead At Horsey Gap?